KhaleelKarim/WEC-Data-Analylsis/README.md

 ## Overview

 This project develops machine learning surrogate models to predict the power output of Wave Energy Converter (WEC) farms using turbine layout information.
-The goal is to replace computationally expensive simulations with fast predictive models that can estimate farm performance from geometric layout features.
+The goal is to replace the computationally expensive simulations with fast predictive models that can estimate farm performance from the geometric layout features.

-The project evaluates multiple machine learning approaches, explores feature engineering techniques, analyzes interaction efficiency (qW), and compares dimensionality reduction using PCA.
+The project examines multiple machine learning approaches, explores feature engineering techniques, analyzes interaction efficiency (qW), and compares dimensionality reduction using PCA.

 ---

 ## Dataset

-The analysis uses four WEC farm datasets:
+The analysis uses four WEC farm datasets from two locations:

 * Sydney 49
 * Sydney 100